 They also made spending rules and gave more power to their central banks.
 These changes let them raise interest rates quickly when prices increased, as seen in 2021.

-LATAMs economy projects to only grow by 1.5% in 2023 and a slow 1.3% in 2024.
-A slower rate than other developing regions.
+LATAM’s economy grew by 2% in 2023 and just 1.6% is predicted in 2024 – a slower rate than other developing regions.
 The slowdown is happening because of problems outside the region, especially in important trading partners like the US and China.
 In the US, prices are rising, and the US government is making it harder to get money.

 Latin America’s economy is unlikely to grow at its pre-pandemic rate of around 2.5% per year, due to reduced spending by wealthier countries and decreased production in China.